travon-epps/ADSA/Travon-Epps_Assignment2.md

 ### Missing Values
-If we encounter with missing data, what we can do:
+If we encounter with missing data:

 - leave as is
 - drop them with `dropna()`